vbookshelf/Offline-MedAi-Console/README.md

 <strong>Set Ollama to Airplane Mode</strong>

 To maximize privacy, please ensure that Ollama is set to Airplane mode.
-Note that Ollama automatically downloads new versions.
+But, take note that this only disables Turbo mode and web search features.
+It does not block all network access.
+Also, Ollama automatically downloads new versions.
 There's no way to turn this off.

 <i>Ollama > Settings</i>